 Government funding, through Land Transport NZ, is important to ensure passenger transport investment is affordable for the region.
-Land Transport current contributes 50% of bus and 60% of rail costs.
+Land Transport NZ currently contributes 50% of bus and 60% of rail costs.

-Policy 4.5: Advocate for alternative funding sources.
+Policy 4.5 Advocate for alternative funding sources.

-Alternative funding sources include but are not limited to: fuel taxes, congestion and road charging, public private partnerships, operator contributions, developer and financial contributions.
+Alternative funding sources include but are not limited to: fuel taxes, congestion and road charging, public/private partnerships, operator contributions, developer and financial contributions.

-Policy 4.6: Award contracts with operators in accordance with a Bus Procurement Strategy and Plan.
+Policy 4.6 Award contracts with operators in accordance with a Bus Procurement Philosophy.